chnm/thatcamp-org/wp-content/plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.7.5 =
+* Fixed bug in footer text setting introduced during WPBE testing.

+= Version 4.7.4 =
+*  Resolved a number of PHP Strict Standard notices resulting from calling non-static functions statically.

+= Version 4.7.3 =
+*  Changed plugin activation hook to handle sites with large amounts of users.
+This addresses an out of memory bug reported on the WordPress Support Forum.
+The get_users() function returns a large amount of information for each user by default, the activation hook only needs the ID field.
+* Added example to demonstrate filter usage to allow Email Users to work with WP Better Emails.

+= Version 4.7.2 =
+*  Added *mailusers_html_wrapper* filter to allow sites to customize the HTML which is wrapped around the message text.
+When using this hook, the hook implementation is responsible for adding all of necessary HTML necessary for a valid document.
+There is an example usage in the /examples directory within the plugin.

 = Version 4.7.1 =
 *  Tightened up the max_input_vars check to account for older versions of PHP which do not have this setting.
 *  Added support for the WordPress [Editable Roles Filter](http://codex.wordpress.org/Plugin_API/Filter_Reference/editable_roles) per a request from the [WordPress Support Forum](https://wordpress.org/support/topic/mailusers_get_roles-function-to-use-the-core-get_editable_roles?replies=2#post-6513328).
+*  Added filter to facilitate manipulating mail headers.
+This is primarily targeted at wpMandrill support but can be used for other purposes.

 = Version 4.7.0 =
 * Added code to detect scenario where number of email recipients could potentially exceed the web server's ability to process it (PHP's max_input_vars setting).
 A warning is displayed to the user when this situation is detected.